-This paper presents a novel neural network-based vanishing points detection approach that achieves state-of-the-art performance while being significantly faster than previous works.
+This paper presents a novel vanishing points detection approach based on neural networks that achieves state-ofthe-art performance while being significantly faster than previous works.
 Our method contains two designated modules: a novel vanishing points proposal network and a neural vanishing point optimizer.
 Our key insight is to use the computation sharing to accelerate massive convolution operations, and embrace a learning to optimize methodology that progressively learns the residual of the objectives.
-In future work, we will study how to combine VaPiD with downstream applications such as scene understanding, camera calibration, and camera pose estimation.
+In future work, we will study how to combine VaPiD with downstream applications such as scene understanding and camera pose estimation.
+It is also worth investigating whether implementing our neural optimizer with a deep implicit layer can lead to even better efficiency.